pancake-security/pancake/README.md

 # Pancake

-`Pancake` is the first system designed to protect key-value stores from access pattern leakage attacks with small constant factor bandwidth overhead.
+`Pancake` is the first system designed to protect key-value stores from access pattern leakage attacks with small constant factor bandwidth overhead. `Pancake` uses a new approach, that we call frequency smoothing, to transform plaintext accesses into uniformly distributed encrypted accesses to an encrypted data store.

 ## Table of Contents